MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 1. [**Self-serve documentation website**](/azure/industry/training-services/microsoft-community-training/) which helps customers provide how to guide and explain different capabilities of the platform in detail.
 2. [**24*7 support desk**](https://go.microsoft.com/fwlink/?linkid=2104630) in case customers are not able to find answers to their queries via the documentation site.

-### Can we (Microsoft Partner) host this in our Azure subscription tenant and package it as a training platform for existing Office 365 customers?
+### Can we (Microsoft Partner) host this in the Azure subscription tenant and package it as a training platform for existing Office 365 customers?
 Does the license allow us to do that?

 Yes, Microsoft Partners can set up the platform in their own subscription or on a customer subscription and provide value services like integration with an existing system, creating a custom dashboard, platform configuration, setup, and more.